Passing the FAA instrument written exam will be a breeze if you follow the instructions and tips in this post.

-Your FAA instrument written test questions may be different, but the questions’ fundamentals will be the same.
+Your FAA instrument written test questions may differ, but the questions’ fundamentals will be the same.

-Tip number 2: Don’t leave any question unanswered.
+Tip number 2: Don’t leave any questions unanswered.

 Answer every question.
 Leaving answers blank means you have failed to respond to the item already.
 If you really can’t find the answer to your question, then make your best guess.